Access to Information Act Annual Report - April 1, 2013, to March 31, 2014

 - Appendix A – Delegation Instrument

-The Access to Information Act (Revised Statues of Canada, Chapter A-1, 1985) was proclaimed on July 1, 1983.
-It was amended as a result of the royal assessment of the Federal Accountability Act on December 12, 2006.
-Certain provisions came into force on December 12, 2006, and others took effect on April 1 and September 1, 2007.
+The Access to Information Act (Revised Statutes of Canada, Chapter A-1, 1985) was proclaimed on July 1, 1983.
+It was amended as a result of the royal assent of the Federal Accountability Act on December 12, 2006.
+Certain provisions came into force on December 12, 2006, and others took effect on April 1, 2007 and September 1, 2007.

 Section 72 of the Act requires that the head of every federal government institution prepare an annual report, for submission to Parliament, on the administration of the Act within the institution.
 Every report shall be laid before each House of Parliament within three months after the financial year in respect of which it is made or, if that House is not then sitting, on any of the first 15 days next thereafter that it is sitting.

-This annual report provides a summary of the management and administration of the Act within the Public Service Commission of Canada (PSC) for the fiscal year 2012-2013.
+This Annual Report provides a summary of the management and administration of the Act within the Public Service Commission of Canada (PSC) for the fiscal year 2013-2014.

-Additional copies of this report can be obtained by writing to:
+Additional copies of this report may be obtained by writing to:

 Access to Information and Privacy Office